lisdude/toaststunt-documentation/manual/toaststunt-programmers-manual.md

 me:foo(1, 2, 3, 4, 5, 6, 7, 8)   =>   {1, 2, 3, {4, 5, 6}, 7, 8}
 ```

-Using scattering assignment, the example at the begining of this section could be rewritten more simply, reliably, and readably:
+Using scattering assignment, the example at the beginning of this section could be rewritten more simply, reliably, and readably:

 ```
 {first, second, ?third = 0} = args;